Komodo dragon: Senses

 As with other varanids, Komodo dragons have only a single ear bone, the stapes, for transferring vibrations from the tympanic membrane to the cochlea.
 This arrangement means they are likely restricted to sounds in the 400 to 2,000 hertz range, compared to humans who hear between 20 and 20,000 hertz.
 They were formerly thought to be deaf when a study reported no agitation in wild Komodo dragons in response to whispers, raised voices, or shouts.
-This was disputed when London Zoological Garden employee Joan Procter trained a captive specimen to come out to feed at the sound of her voice, even when she could not be seen.
+This was disputed when London Zoo employee Joan Procter trained a captive specimen to come out to feed at the sound of her voice, even when she could not be seen.

 The Komodo dragon can see objects as far away as 300 m, but because its retinas only contain cones, it is thought to have poor night vision.
 It can distinguish colours, but has poor visual discrimination of stationary objects.

 As with many other reptiles, the Komodo dragon primarily relies on its tongue to detect, taste, and smell stimuli, with the vomeronasal sense using the Jacobson's organ, rather than using the nostrils.
 With the help of a favorable wind and its habit of swinging its head from side to side as it walks, a Komodo dragon may be able to detect carrion from 4–9.5 km away.
+Their tongue-flicking behavior is similar to that of snakes.
 It only has a few taste buds in the back of its throat.
 Its scales, some of which are reinforced with bone, have sensory plaques connected to nerves to facilitate its sense of touch.
 The scales around the ears, lips, chin, and soles of the feet may have three or more sensory plaques.